feel2late/ramdatnet-bot/README.md

-Telegram bot to manage outline-server installed on several vps servers
+Telegram bot to manage outline-server installed on vps/vds server